 - 2-3 cloves garlic

-- Put the water, cornmeal, salt, and seasonings into a large microwavable casserole dish or 1-quart measure.
+Put the polenta ingredients into a large microwavable casserole dish or 1-quart measure.
 Cook at full power for 4 minutes.
 Stir well and cook again at high power for 2 more minutes.
 Stir again and cook at high power for another 2 minutes.
 Remove from the microwave, stir in the optional oil, and beat with a spoon until completely smooth.